Molly Sims

 Molly Sims (born May 25, 1973) is an American fashion model and actress.
-She has been featured in campaigns by a number of major brands, including Jimmy Choo, Escada, Giorgio Armani, Michael Kors, and Chanel.
-She was a frequent model in the Sports Illustrated swimsuit issue in the early 2000s, and walked the runway for the annual Victoria's Secret Fashion Show in 2001.
+She was featured in campaigns for Jimmy Choo, Escada, Giorgio Armani, Michael Kors, and Chanel, among others.
+She frequently modeled for the Sports Illustrated swimsuit issue in the early 2000s and walked the runway for the annual Victoria's Secret Fashion Show in 2001.

-As an actress, she portrayed Delinda Deline in NBC's comedy-drama series Las Vegas (2003–2008), and the "right Missy" in The Wrong Missy.
+As an actress, she portrayed Delinda Deline in NBC's comedy-drama series Las Vegas (2003–2008), and the "right Missy" in The Wrong Missy (2020).

 Early life and education

 Molly Sims was born on May 25, 1973, to Jim and Dottie Sims.
 As a child she lived in Mayfield, Kentucky, then moved to Murray, Kentucky, so that her father could continue working for his book company located in Murray, Kentucky.
-She has an older brother, Todd.
-She is of German descent on her mother's side and English and Cherokee on her father's side.
+She has an older brother.
 Following her graduation from Murray High School in 1991, Sims enrolled in Vanderbilt University to study political science.
 In 1993, when Sims was 19 years old, she dropped out to pursue a career in modeling.
 At Vanderbilt, she was a member of Delta Delta Delta.